Junction Falls

-Junction Falls is the name for two staircase waterfalls located within the South Lawson Waterfall Circuit, in Lawson, New South Wales.
-They are the second and third falls in the circuit, and is accessed from a 0.9 km trail from the Northern Trailhead/Carpark of the circuit.
+Junction Falls are two staircase waterfalls located within the South Lawson Waterfall Circuit, in Lawson, New South Wales.
+They are the second and third falls in the circuit, and are accessed from a 0.9 km trail from the Northern Trailhead/Carpark of the circuit.
 The two falls are named Junction due to them being at the junction of Ridge Creek and Lawson Creek.

 Overview

 Junction Falls are located in the South Lawson Waterfall Circuit, 0.9 km from the northern carpark, and consists of two waterfalls at the junction of Ridge and Lawson Creek.
-Eastern Whipbirds and Musky rat-kangaroos are found in the track near Junction Falls, and many Blue Gums are also present.
+Eastern whipbirds and musky rat-kangaroos are found in the track near Junction Falls, and many blue gums are also present.